Skip to main content

 Bond University tennis courts.

 Bond is home to a variety of sporting facilities.
 You can take your pick from basketball to beach volleyball courts, and even cricket practice nets.
-When the summer heat is too much for me to handle, I love to book a lane and swim some laps in one of two sprawling swimming pools on campus.
+When the summer heat is too much for me to handle, I love to book a lane and swim some laps in one of two sprawling swimming pools on-campus.

 6. Dance the night away

 Exercise can be intimidating, especially if you don’t know what to do or where to start.
-If you are in this boat, perhaps Thursday night Parties @ Don’s are more up your alley.
+If you are in this boast, perhaps Thursday night Parties @ Don’s are more up your alley.
 I have made friends from all around the world at these events and find dancing a super fun way to get a whole-body workout.
 However, take it from me, don’t push it too hard if you have a 9 am class the following morning!

 7. Join an academic club